Digital-Health-AI-Startup/frontend-test-template/README.md

 1. Start by using this template.
 You can do so by clicking the "Use this template" button in the top right of the GitHub UI, then "Create a new repository".
 Make this new repo private.
 2. Read the details about the test below and complete the test in two separate branches.
 One branch should contain your solution for the base challenge.
 The second should contain your solution for the enhancement.
 3. When you are ready to submit, open two PRs - one for the base challenge, the second for the enhancement.
+The PRs do not have to be opened at the same time.
 4. Invite the code review team to your repository and email us to let us know it's ready.
 If the list of GitHub users has not already been provided to you, work with your contact here to get that list.
 5. We will review your work and schedule a technical interview where you will meet some of our engineers and discuss this test.